 All staff have a responsibility to report if they believe a member of staff is harming or using unacceptable behaviour towards a child.
 Information may come to light about behaviour outside of the workplace which could indicate a breach of acceptable professional conduct.

 The Local Authority Designated Officer (LADO) is responsible for the oversight and management of allegations made against employees.
 Consequently they should be informed of all allegations that come to an employee’s attention.

-A copy of the LADO Practice Guidance guidance can be found here
+A copy of the LADO Practice Guidance can be found here

-The LADO is responsible for raising awareness and understanding of safe working practises and safer recruitment, share learning based on experiences, to ensure that practise and services are constantly improved, help establish and aid an understanding of baseline from which we can measure the impact of services on children or young people.
-The LADO is also responsible for identifying gaps in service and service standards and reporting these to the Local Safeguarding Children Board.
+The LADO is responsible for raising awareness and understanding of safe working practices and safer recruitment, share learning based on experiences, to ensure that practice and services are constantly improved, help establish and aid an understanding of baseline from which we can measure the impact of services on children or young people.
+The LADO is also responsible for identifying gaps in service and service standards and reporting these to the Safeguarding Children Partnership.